PhoneMinKhant203/Smart-Email-Assistant/README.md

 6. **Copy Email:**

 * Click the **"Copy to Clipboard"** button to quickly copy the generated email text.
 The button text will briefly change to "Copied!" to confirm.

-## 🔮 Future Enhancements

-* **Direct Gmail Integration (Advanced):** Implement actual Gmail API integration to automatically open a compose window with the generated email or even send it directly (requires Chrome Extension development and OAuth setup).

-* **Subject Line Generation:** Add functionality to suggest or generate a subject line based on the email content.

-* **Draft Saving:** Allow users to save generated drafts locally or to a simple storage.

-* **More Tone Options:** Expand the list of predefined tones.

-* **Language Support:** Add options to generate emails in different languages.

-* **User Interface Improvements:** Enhance the visual design and user experience.